 - MyFirstChurch Member Portal: All church members can establish a MyFirstChurch account to access information on their database record.
 You can update contact information and check your pledge payments.
 You can upload your photo to help create a member directory.
 Use your account as a member directory to see contact information about your fellow church members.
 For more information, see the church website under the Members tab: https://uumilwaukee.org/myfirstchurch-member-portal

 - Communicating With Your Group: As a leader of a church team, you can further explore communicating with your team via a “groups” function.
 Please contact the Office Manager for more information about how this useful church management software can help you with your church connections.

 Section 3: The Church Office – Full Service or Self Serve

 - Full Service: The staff in the admin office can provide many services for your team or group, provided your request is turned in at least two weeks before your deadline.
 Work requests should be submitted to the Office Manager.

 Copying & Folding: The staff can provide black ink copies for you.
 We usually have an assortment of colored paper on hand, but if you need a specific color or type of paper, you may need to provide it.
 We also have a folding machine that will handle most normal folding jobs.

-Etcetera: If you need something, ask the Office Coordinator, who will be able to tell you if we can do it and, if we can, to schedule it.
+Etcetera: If you need something, ask the Office Manager, who will be able to tell you if we can do it and, if we can, to schedule it.

 - Self Serve: We keep the administrative office stocked with normal office supplies, paper, envelopes, etc. If you need something you don’t see, just ask a staff member.
 Feel free to use the photocopier for church related materials only.